edwinans/smessenger/README.md

    - Either by requesting the last `count` messages
    - Or by requesting recent received messaged since another message

+## Run

+- Run the database by: `docker compose up -d`
+- Build and run the project by: `mvn spring-boot:run`

 ## Architecture
 ---
 MVC